aymtools/lifecycle/README.md

 }
 ```

-#### 1.2 Use LifecycleNavigatorObserver to register routing event changes, and use LifecycleRoutePage to wrap PageContent Widget to distribute life cycle events.
+#### 1.2 Use LifecycleNavigatorObserver.hookMode() to register routing event changes.
+Note: If you use LifecycleNavigatorObserver, you must use LifecycleRoutePage to wrap the PageContent to distribute lifecycle events.

 ```dart
  class MyApp extends StatelessWidget {